 The question of how to treat victims of trafficking who are forced to commit crimes, particularly children, has become increasingly important as the number of trafficked people has grown.
-In 2012 the UK Human Trafficking Centre identified 2,225 victims of trafficking, a 9% increase from the previous year.
-There was a 27% increase in the number of adults trafficked for labour exploitation, a category which includes forcing people into theft, shoplifting, drug production and benefit fraud.
+In 2012 the UK Human Trafficking Centre identified 2,225 victims of trafficking, a 9 per cent increase from the previous year.
+There was a 27 per cent increase in the number of adults trafficked for labour exploitation, a category which includes forcing people into theft, shoplifting, drug production and benefit fraud.

-Of all the potential trafficking victims who were forced into cannabis cultivation, 96% were from Vietnam and 81% of them were children.
+Of all the potential trafficking victims who were forced into cannabis cultivation, 96 per cent were from Vietnam and 81 per cent of them were children.

 Increased legislative attention at the international and European level has begun to address some of the issues experienced by this group of vulnerable people.
 EU legislation against human trafficking states that signatory countries, including the UK, must allow prosecutors to drop cases if they think the defendant is the victim of trafficking.
 However, until an important case in the Criminal Court of Appeal there was evidence that the UK was routinely breaching the law in this regard.
-Neither the courts nor police were regularly

-21 HJ (Iran) and HT (Cameroon) v Secretary of State for the Home Department [2010] UKSC 31 taking the possibility of child trafficking into account: easy investigation and convictions were being sought.
+Neither the courts nor police were regularly taking the possibility of child trafficking into account: easy investigation and convictions were being sought.
 While there was a growing understanding of the problems around trafficking and forced criminality at the senior levels of police forces this did not necessarily trickle down to those working on the ground.24